ydsaglme/harvard_cs50_sql/project/readme.md

 # CS50’s Introduction to Databases with SQL
 ![Mountain   Stars](https://github.com/user-attachments/assets/ecce4111-4fc6-4707-99c8-9a9eaabc9f8f)

-# Design Document

-By YOUR NAME HERE

-Video overview: <URL HERE>

 ## Scope
 In this section you should answer the following questions:

 * What is the purpose of your database?